mutluhanuzmez/personal-web-page/content/raw-blog/eeg-ml-papers.md

  - Linear Discriminant Analysis(LDA) works for pattern classification if the sample covariance matrices are similar among different classes.
 But ERD classification with LDA can cause overfitting.
 - Common spatial pattern(CSP) and SVM when they are used together, it becomes one of the most popular classifier for EEG data.
 Common spatial pattern is effective method for feature extraction in classifying two classes of motor imagery EEG data and SVM has good generalization capability with adopted soft margin.
 - Effectiveness of Bayesian ELM is validated for EEG classification.
-However, the randolmly assigned node parameters generally result
+However, the randomly assigned node parameters generally result in a large variation in classification accuracy for different runnings with the same number of hiddden nodes.

  ### Proposed Solution
   - ELM has recently proven to be comparable or better than support vector machine(SVM) for  pattern matching.
  ### Discoveries
  ### Discussion/Conclusion (their own limitations & future work)
  ### Reflection on how to adress the limitations of the paper (my ideas )